Wondering how to entertain a 2 year old? Here are 33 things to do with your toddler, from arts and crafts to sensory play and learning fun!

 Below, I list activities you can do at home that take little setup yet can entertain her for long stretches.
 I also include outings for those days you want to get out of the house without much fanfare (and with plenty of time to get home for a nap!).

 Some are timeless standbys while others are unique twists to common activities.
 I hope this list of easy activities for 2 year olds can come in handy when you’re out of ideas and need some inspiration:

 Disclosure: This article contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 Teach your child basic skills, from household chores to Montessori-inspired activities.
-Focus on the skills he gets to learn, as opposed to getting the task done “right.”
+Focus on the skills she gets to learn, as opposed to getting the task done “right.”
 Here are a few activities to try:

 - Lacing cards.
 Practice basic lacing with lacing cards like these.

 - Letter of the week.
-Focus on one letter a week and create educational activities and games around that letter.
+Focus on one letter a week and create activities and games around that letter.
 You can write and trace the letter, find it written on signs around you, and come up with words that start with it.

 FREE printables: Grab these ready-made printables!
 Join my newsletter and you’ll get a set of A-Z alphabet letters to play the matching game, sheets to glue by color, and printables to count with dot markers.

-Simple games and toys
+Games and toys

 - Bubbles.
-Find a clear spot to blow bubbles your 2 year old can catch.
+Find a clear spot to blow bubbles he can catch.
 Combine it with a bubble bath to make bath time even more fun.